Yet another clueless editorial on sports betting

 From Saturday morning’s editorial (“Get Integrity Plan in Place”) about West Virginia sports betting:

 One defect in the Mountain State law is the absurdly low cut of proceeds from sports betting that will go to the state — a paltry 10 percent.
-Pennsylvania, one of the few other states with sports betting statutes in place, sets its rate at . . .
+Pennsylvania, one of the few other states with sports betting statutes in place, sets . . .

 An ill-informed, mean-spirited, dated editorial from the Wheeling News-Register that adds nothing to our understanding of free speech issues (with 2/28 and 3/2 updates)